micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 a binary format such as [HDF5](https://github.com/gem/oq-nrmllib) could be a better choice.
-However today I am not discussing alternative formats: I want to stick to NRML, but I want to raise some concerns about some technicalities in its validation.
+However today I am not discussing alternative formats: I want to stick to NRML, but I want to raise some concerns about its validation.

 The interesting thing about XML is that there are several technologies to validate it: at GEM we are using the